 The possible re-opening of schools from the 1st June has been dominating the news in the past week.
 Senior Leaders are having to grapple with the benefits of opening for the well being and continued education of pupils, but also the worry of if it is safe to do so, and how can they implement social distancing?
 As governors, your support of the Headteacher and other Senior Leaders during this time is essential, and you need to be clear on your roles and responsibilities.

 Governors should not be involved in operational decision making, but always looking at the bigger, strategic picture.
-There are numerous items that may need to be discussed by governors in the coming weeks, but remember you are there to provide challenge on the robustness of the strategy, decision making, procedures and policies.
+There are numerous items that may need to be discussed by governors in the coming weeks but remember you are there to provide challenges on the robustness of the strategy, decision making, procedures and policies.